Temporal Knowledge Bases Group

 The main active research lines started by the group around this problem are the following ones:

-- Multidimensional analysis of semi-structured documents.
+- Multidimensional analysis of unconventional data.